Visiting The Magical Istrian Mountain Towns in Croatia

 4 Months in South-East Asia; The Most Comfortable Lifestyle in the World

 I stopped counting how many times I went to South-East Asia ever since I first came, back in 2007.
 It’s been love at first sight, a tropical land full of culture and traditions, encrusted with a mix of people all so kind and respectful.
 There’s definitely something for everybody, from the partygoers to the virgin beaches seekers.
 I truly love south-east Asia and it has become one of my favorite place to hang out as a digital nomad, especially for the comfort it offers.
 After a rough ride throughout 2017 to countries in the middle east such as Iraq, Afghanistan and Pakistan, as well as my extended travels throughout 14 of the most notoriously dangerous countries of Africa (such as South Sudan, Somalia and the Congo DRC), it was a relief to finally arrive in that part of the world.
-I arrived just on time for […]
+I arrived just on time for December 2017 to attend some conferences I wanted to take part in Bangkok related to my work.
+Thailand is one of […]

 Read More...